 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 A little municipality settled in the south side of Estonia, Viljandi is an ancient city bragging a rich past.
 It is sometimes remembered as the country's cultural capital just because of its extensive traditional significance.
 It still emphasizes a few of the old-fashioned buildings and infrastructures like the Viljandi Order Castle.
 The yearly festival of folk music is the most significant point of attracting tourists here, and they take part in all concerts and shows organized around unbelievable tourist spots to traverse autumn in Estonia.

-Suggested Read: 12 Fascinating Things To Do In Estonia All Year Round
+Suggested Read: 17 Fascinating Things To Do In Estonia For An Extraordinary Trip

 It is the biggest island of Estonian placed on the Baltic Sea shore averaging a staggering 2,700 square km of territory.
 The island had an eight thousand-year-old memoir as per the archaeological acquisitions and was dictated by various foreign associations.
 The scenery is enthralling that incorporates breezy, lush-green pastures with spinney windmills at particular places.
 Autumn in Estonia is a great time for visitors to traverse the castles and their ostentation territories in Kuressaare.
 Aside from that, trekking within meteorite cavities, spas in hot seasons and experiencing the broad Saaremaa legends are great exercises for tourists.